vapor/docs/3.0/docs/http/getting-started.md

 # Getting Started with HTTP

 HTTP ([vapor/http](https://github.com/vapor/http)) is a non-blocking, event-driven HTTP library built on Swift NIO.
 It makes working with Swift NIO's HTTP handlers easy and offers higher level functionality like media types, client upgrading, streaming bodies, and more.
-Creating an HTTP echo server takes ~15 lines of code.
+Creating an HTTP echo server takes just a few lines of code.

 !!! tip
     If you use Vapor, most of HTTP's APIs will be wrapped by more convenient methods.
 Usually the only HTTP type you